 Architectural Firm saves time by creating BIM models

 An architectural firm in the UK faced challenges in identifying building design connection between all the elements.

 Project engineers at Hitech CADD Services studied the technical drawings and developed BIM model with little rendered properties using Revit®, Navisworks® and 3Ds Max®.

 Engineering requirements of the building obviously compliment the planned design and aesthetics.
-But sometimes it also goes the other way round, to say that, to meet the engineering requirements, the design needs alterations.
-To fulfill this, structural engineers need to understand the aesthetics set by the architect and vice-versa.
+But sometimes it also goes the other way round, which calls for design alterations to meet engineering requirements.

-Wherever there are architects involved, the design and aesthetics come along.
-Thus when an MEP contractor and workmen install the equipments, a large floor area is needed to accommodate big sized compressor units, boilers, HVAC ducts, drainage pipes and other fixtures.
+Designs and aesthetics walk into picture the moment architects are involved.
+Thus, when an MEP contractor’s workmen installs equipment, a large floor area is needed to accommodate big sized compressor units, boilers, HVAC ducts, drainage pipes, and other fixtures.

 BIM helps in integrating the information for these three disciplines required to achieve the needed coordination.
 The Level of Detailing – LOD 100 to 500 as per IFC and COBie standards help in generating schedules, estimating the requirements, and combining these three sets of information and design and plan without any clashes in the layout or the activities.

 COBie is a standard for this information exchange, basically a datasheet related to space and equipment and the parts in the building that helps in managing the facility.
 BIM platforms used across the AEC industry helps generating information-rich 3D models and carry out enhanced construction work with lower costs, delays and higher quality and safety.

 Without BIM, achieving coordination among architectural, structural and MEP disciplines is nearly impossible as it will not deliver desired results.
 This makes the use of BIM a need, and not an advantage.
 Projects may start on time but completion will be highly uncertain because of the hurdles encountered on site.